smburdick/graem/wiki/Caeus_V/index.md

 At only thirty-five during his coronation, he was unprepared for the responsibilities of a monarch.
-He frequently delegated his administrative duties to the council, as he spent most of his days sailing, having barely passed his examinations just a year prior to his investiture.
+He frequently delegated his administrative duties to the council, as he spent most of his days sailing, having barely passed his examinations just a year prior to his coronation.

 ### Coronation